bconn98/DrugRecord/README.md

 # C-ll Tracking

-> This repo contains a web based application to track orders inventory of Schedule ll substances.
+> This repo contains a web based application to track orders and inventory of Schedule ll substances.

 **Check it out!**